 Bloomberg is a powerful and flexible platform for financial professionals that brings together real-time data on all market, news and research, analytics, and communication tools.
-You can find Bloomberg Terminals at the Tepper School of Business and Hunt Library.

 Search our services and tools below.

 Software Carpentry is a non-profit organization that teaches basic computing skills to researchers.

 The CMU Libraries host a node of the EaaSI (Emulation as a Service Infrastructure) network, a resource which allows for in- browser emulation of legacy software and operating systems.
 The CMU EaaSI server can be used to facilitate emulation for a class or research project.

 LabArchives is an Electronic Research Notebook that can be used for securely storing, sharing, searching, and managing research data in any field or as a lab manual and notebook